FREEBIES

 - T/O&E 5-217 Company, Armored

-battalion attached to a separate Field Artillery Group or Brigade, which in
+separate battalion attached to a separate Field Artillery Group or

 - T/O&E 6-25 Medical